mcevoypeter/2020-aut-cs340lx/labs/20-user-process/README.md

 -----------------------------------------------------------------------
 ### Extension: prevent user writes

 Currently, the user could write to any location in the kernel.
 Not impressive.
 Using our existing tools, you could imagine setting up a user domain id and a kernel domain id and switching between them.

-The ARM gives a better approach Currently
+The ARM gives a better approach: as you can see in the picture, if you set the `APX` bit to 0 and the `AP` bits to 0b01, then the kernel will have read/write access but the user will not.
+You should do this and verify that storing from user level leads to a fault.

 <table><tr><td>
   <img src="images/permission-bits.png"/>
 </td></tr></table>